mimasala/uek223_MultiUserApp_backend/README.md

 ## Installation

 1. `git clone https://github.com/mimasala/uek223_MultiUserApp_backend.git`
-2. Create an API key for OpenAI TODO(hugn) Add link here
+2. Create an API key for OpenAI https://platform.openai.com/account/api-keys
 3. Create file called `apikey` inside /src/main/resources and copy-paste the key there.
 4. open the project in your IDE
 5. run the project